philipphoffmann/gnome3-jenkins-indicator/README.md

 2. Assuming that you have the gnome shell running hit Alt+F2, type "r" or "restart" (without quotation marks), hit enter. the shell should now restart.

-3. In a terminal run

-gsettings set org.gnome.shell enabled-extensions "['gnome3-jenkins@philipphoffmann.de']"

-to enable the extension.
-It should then be visible in your status bar.
 If everything is set up correctly you should be able to click the extension icon to bring up a popup menu with all your Jenkins jobs.